-This book contains articles highlighting different aspects of family-based practices and how they can enhance early intervention and early childhood special education.
+This monograph contains articles highlighting different aspects of family-based practices and how they can enhance early intervention and early childhood special education.

-Keilty explains what early intervention looks like and how families can best partner with professionals so that young children can learn, grow, and thrive.
+With a focus on how families and professionals can collaborate effectively so that infants and toddlers learn, grow, and thrive, this book reflects research and best-practices in the field of early intervention.
 The book includes a chapter on assessment and planning outlining how parents and professionals can work together throughout the process.

 This video provides a comprehensive, easy-to-follow introduction to early intervention services, including how parents can best communicate with professionals on how to meet the needs of their young child.